Logo - Business Development Bank of Canada - BDC

 Trademark

-If customers know your goods or services under your trade name, you can apply to register it as a trademark.
-If you use a different name to identify and promote your goods or services, you need to register that one as your trademark.
+• If customers know your goods or services under your trade name, you can apply to register it as a trademark.

-Step 2.
-Meet certain requirements
+Step 3.
+Meet the necessary requirements

 The government office summarizes the process in a short video, How to name your federal business.

-1. Your corporate name must abide by language rules
+Your name must comply with language rules

 If you want to add a word to your company name that has a different origin, you will need to use it in combination with English or French.
-For example, Ioannidis Greek Resto Inc. You will also have to explain where the name comes from (let’s say, named after your Greek grandfather) and why you want to use it.
+For example, Ioannidis Greek Resto Inc.

 As far as your corporate name is concerned, make sure it is distinctive.

 Geographic names cannot be used as stand-alone legal names.
-For example, Mont-Tremblant Corp. would not get approved, but Mont-Tremblant Ski Rental Corp. would be an acceptable option.
+For example, Mont-Tremblant Corp. would not get approved.
+But Mont-Tremblant Ski Rental Corp. would be an acceptable option.

-6. Certain names are prohibited
+Certain names are prohibited

 There are several examples of names that cannot be used for your business, in English or French: